List of awards and nominations received by Jodie Comer

-This list includes awards and nominations of film and stage actor Jodie Comer.

 Jodie Comer is an English actress.
-Known for her performances on stage and screen she has received two BAFTA TV Awards, a Primetime Emmy Award, a Laurence Olivier Award, and a Tony Award.
-She has also received nominations for two Golden Globe Awards, and a Screen Actors Guild Award.
+Known for her performances on stage and screen she has received two BAFTA TV Awards, a Emmy Award, a Olivier Award, and a Tony Award.
+She has also received nominations for two Golden Globe Awards, and an Actor Award.

-From 2018 to 2022, Comer starred as Villanelle in the BBC America spy thriller series Killing Eve, winning a British Academy Television Award and a Primetime Emmy Award.
+From 2018 to 2022, Comer starred as Villanelle in the BBC America spy thriller series Killing Eve, winning the British Academy Television Award for Best Actress and the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series as well as nominations for a Actor Award for Outstanding Performance by a Female Actor in a Drama Series and two Golden Globe Awards for Best Actress – Television Series Drama.
 For starring as a healthcare assistant in the television film Help (2021), she won another British Academy Television Award.

 Comer made her West End theatre debut in Suzie Miller's one-woman play Prima Facie in 2022, which won her a Laurence Olivier Award.
 Following its transfer to Broadway in 2023, she won the Tony Award for Best Actress in a Play.

+On film, she portrayed Marguerite de Carrouges in the Ridley Scott directed historical drama The Last Duel (2021) as well as the Critics' Choice Super Award for Best Actress in an Action Movie.
+That same year she portrayed a software engineer in science-fiction comedy Free Guy (2021) for which she was nominated for the Critics' Choice Super Award for Best Actress in a Science Fiction/Fantasy Movie.